Nandez22/CIS122/Info/FileGateway.md

      return albums;
  }
 ```
-- [x] Create a new `Album` object and add it to the output list
 You will also notice that I have added the new `Album` object to a list.
-Remember we need to
+Remember we needed to output a list of `Album` objects...</br>
+The main differences here with the examples I have shown are that:
+- `relseaseDate`, `duration`, and `numSongs` have been declared separately from where they are being assigned.
+This is the same logic as the `album` array, mostly personal preference but also a small optimization.
+- We are not saving the new `Album` to a variable before we add it to a list.
+Since we aren't using the object anywhere else, it doesn't really make sense to create a temporary variable just to use it one line later.
+Knowing that there is something to be said about readability.
+If something makes it easier for you to read and/or understand the code, do it.
+Even if it is less "optimal", or not what I did here.
+In this case, since we are dealing with a relatively small constructor, it's pretty easy to read everything.
+If that wasn't the case, that would be a very good argument to store the new `Album` in some kind of temp variable.

 ## Full Method
 ```cs